Cray-HPE/csm-template/README.md

 _Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples in official documentation if they are too long to reasonably include in the README._

+_Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
+Tools like ttygif can help, but check out Asciinema for a more sophisticated method._

+## Compatibility

+_List the versions of the project and their associated dependencies and any other compatibility information.
+A table is often the easiest way to communicate compatibility information.
+The [Kubernetes python client](https://github.com/kubernetes-client/python#compatibility) is a good example._

 ## Support

 _Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, official documentation, etc._